All Episodes

 They're only the collective interests of Scottish backs.

-And that's what people understand, uh all the Rube Hicks uh in the tar paper shacks in Wyoming and everywhere else understand uh that uh that uh the price for letting Obama do make all the decisions about your so-called self-interest, is that in the end you no longer have self-interest.
+That the price for letting Obama make all the decisions about your so-called self-interest is that in the end you no longer have self-interest.

 You no longer have self-interest.

-By definition, once the government uh is making decisions about key aspects of your life, self-interest becomes an obsolescent concept.
+By definition, once the government is making decisions about key aspects of your life, self-interest becomes an obsolescent concept.

 But that's what the insurance companies in this country are doing presently.

-No, no, but wait a minute, wait a minute, Jill.
+No, no, but wait a minute.

-There's two two two thoughts here, two thoughts here.
+Just two thoughts here, two thoughts here.

-First off, nobody says, look, you're you're with Mr. Miss m m Mr. Hardhearted uh insurance company of uh of Pocatello, and uh that guy's on the 700 million dollars and he's flying around in his corporate jet and you're lying there waiting for your angioplasty, uh, but you didn't read clause uh 734 of the contract, so you can't have an angioplasty.
+And that guy's on the $700 million and he's flying around in his corporate jet and you're lying there waiting for your angioplasty, but you didn't read clause 734 of the contract, so you can't have an angioplasty.

-Uh they still have that freedom.
+They still have that freedom.

 In Scotland and in Canada and in other countries, you can't do that.